Rate Limits

 # Instead of multiple requests...

-/v1/codes/lookup?code=76942
+curl /v1/codes/lookup?code=76942

-/v1/codes/lookup?code=76943
+curl /v1/codes/lookup?code=76943

-/v1/codes/lookup?code=76944
+curl /v1/codes/lookup?code=76944

-# Use a single request
+# Use a single batch request

 Some endpoints have higher rate limit costs: